 Others describe themselves as queer because it connects them to a broader political movement.

-There’s no test to determine whether you’re bisexual or pansexual (or another orientation entirely).
+There’s no test to determine whether you’re pansexual (or another orientation entirely).

-You can identify as whatever orientation fits you.
+You can identify with whatever orientation fits you.
 Of course, figuring out what fits you might be tough.

 To help you figure out your sexual orientation, you may ask yourself: